 I know the standard excuse that every racer changes their handlebar anyway but we wouldn’t have to if a decent one, with proper ’grips, was fitted in the first place.
 Other than that, I really only have good things to say about the KX.
 The chassis works well and even though it feels small I was able to ride it comfortably despite my bigger frame.

-For 2020, the numberplates and airbox have gone green, to give us a look similar to the factory bikes.
+On the 2020 Kawasaki KX250, the numberplates and airbox have gone green, to give us a look similar to the factory bikes.
 The overall shape of the plastics creates a sleek and compact looking bike.
 Adding to the factory race team look is a green oil cap, timing-cover plugs, green suspension adjusters and black rims.

 We all stood around having a good gawk at the KX after we rolled it off the back of the ute.
 The colour scheme of these things is bright green.
 There is green everywhere you look, there’s no hiding it.
 It is definitely a bright bike so they’ll have no trouble spotting you from space on a dark night.